Jennylin331431/jsc370-website/README.md

-My JSC370 Final Project Website
+This is my JSC370 Final Project website home.
+The website is online at https://jennylin331431.github.io/jsc370-website/